niknik3610/Todo-List/README.md

 You can find the built app in the target/release directory within your project folder.
 Just open it through your terminal.

 ## KeyBinds
-There are two modes currently: Insert and Viewing mode.
-Within insert and completion mode your keystrokes will be entered into a buffer in the header bar, press escape to leave Insert mode, or enter to complete your entry.
-Viewing mode has two keybinds at the moment:
+There is currently only one mode: Command mode.
+By pressing the appropriate kindbind (view below), your keystrokes will be entered into a buffer in the command bar at the bottom of the screen.
+Press escape to delete the current buffer, or enter to complete your entry.
+These are the current keybinds (plan is for them to be remapable in the future):

-- q: Quits the app and returns your terminal to the normal mode
+- q: Quits the app and returns your terminal to the normal mode.
 - n: Insert a new entry into your todo-list, by entering it's name into the buffer
-- c: Completes a Todo item, enter the id into the buffer of the item that you want to complete
+- c: Completes a Todo item, enter the id of the item you want to complete into the buffer
-- u: Uncompletes a Todo item, enter the id into the buffer of the item that you want to uncomplete
+- u: Uncompletes a Todo item, enter the id of the item you want to uncomplete into the buffer

 ## Dependencies
 Tui-rs: https://crates.io/crates/serde \